certbot/certbot/certbot/docs/contributing.rst

 tests.
 If you are using our Azure and Travis setup, a branch whose name starts with `test-` will run all Azure and Travis tests on that branch.
 If the branch name starts with `azure-test-`, it will run all of our Azure tests and none of our Travis tests.
-If the branch stats with `travis-test-`, only our Travis tests will be run.
+If the branch starts with `travis-test-`, only our Travis tests will be run.

 Code components and layout